It is essential that you or any other operator of

 When cleaning, repairing, or inspecting the appliance,

-stop the motor, remove the interlock button (key), unplug the appliance,
+stop the motor, remove the key, unplug the appliance, and ensure that

 Exercise extreme caution when operating on slopes.